Passing (gender)

 In the context of gender, passing is someone being perceived as a gender they identify as or are attempting to be seen as, rather than their sex assigned at birth.
-Historically, this was common among women who served in occupations where they were prohibited, such as in combat roles in the military.
-For transgender people, it is when a person is perceived as a cisgender person of their gender instead of the sex they were assigned at birth.
+Historically, this was common among women who served in occupations from which women were ordinarily prohibited, such as in combat roles in the military.
+For transgender people, it is a term used for a person being perceived as a cisgender person of their gender instead of the sex they were assigned at birth.
 For example, a transgender man is passing if he is perceived as a cisgender man.

 The appropriateness of the term passing, and the desirability of blending into society, are debated within the transgender community.
 A trans person who is perceived as cisgender may face less prejudice, harassment, and risk of violence, as well as better employment opportunities.
 This is sometimes termed passing privilege.

 Terminology

 Gender attribution

 Gender attribution is the process by which an observer decides which gender they believe another person to be.
-In most interactions, one cannot observe others' physical sex characteristics, such as their genitals, and instead use other phenotypical cues to discern another's gender such as body shape, clothing, and voice.
+In most interactions, one cannot observe others' physical gender characteristics, such as their genitals, and instead use other phenotypical cues to discern another's gender, such as body shape, clothing, and voice.
 Once an observer makes an attribution of the person's gender, it can be difficult for the observer to change their mind and see the person as another gender.
 Gender attribution can be an obstacle for those seeking to pass if their physical appearance leads them to be seen as a gender different than how they wish to present.